ultravnc/UltraVNC/cmake/readme.txt

 # Install git
 # Install Visual Studio Community 2022 (with MFC components to avoid errors about missing afxres.h)
+#	If you have Visual Studio Build Tools 2019 with VSC 2022 (install on it MFC components too for same reason)
+#		and install Windows SDK Version 8.1 (for Errors errors MSB8036)

 # Open git bash